Updated on September 14th, 2023

 There are two files used by SQL database, one is MDF and another is LDF.
-Where MDF is the primary file which contains schema and data, on the other hand, LDF stores logs.
-Whenever a user tries to attach these files to the server, the error takes place.
+Where MDF is the primary file that contains schema and data, on the other hand, LDF stores logs.
+Whenever a user tries to attach these files to the server, an error takes place.
 So in this article, you will go through all the reasons and ways to fix this blunder in SQL server 2008 R2 Database.

 Whenever the error takes place the user gets a dialog box like this, notifying about the issue: